Retirement Living Hub

 • Omega-3 Fatty Acids: Supports heart health and brain function.
 Fatty fish like salmon, flaxseeds, and walnuts provide these beneficial fats.

-A balanced diet is not about strict restrictions, but about making informed choices that empower your health.
-Embrace the variety of foods available to nourish your body effectively.
+A balanced diet for us isn’t about strict restrictions, but about making informed choices that empower our health.
+We embrace the variety of foods available to nourish our bodies effectively, especially now that Bill has become such an unexpectedly good cook!

 Senior man chopping fresh vegetables in a bright, modern kitchen for a healthy meal.